Cleveland Metroparks Zoo: Australian Adventure

 The Australian Adventure area is an 8 acre exhibit designed to resemble the Australian outback.
 It is home to wallaroos, kangaroos, emus and wallabies that roam freely throughout Wallaby Walkabout.
-Dingoes are also housed in this area along with two aviaries one for a kookaburra and another for a Barn owl.
+Dingoes are also housed in this area along with two aviaries.
+During the summer, one contains a kea, and the other has cockatoo and kookaburras.
 Zoo patrons can learn how sheep are sheared at Kookaburra Station, and experience up-close encounters with Southdown sheep, goats, Alpacas and other farm animals in the adjoining Contact Yard.
 The Australian Adventure is also home to a 55 ft Yagga Tree, which contains animal exhibits and a snake slide for younger visitors.
 Due to Northeast Ohio's inclement winters, Australian Adventure is weather dependent in the colder months.

 Gum Leaf Hideout

-Located in Koala Junction, Gum Leaf Hideout is home to the zoo's collection of bettongs, koalas, and Matschie's tree-kangaroos.
+Located in Koala Junction, Gum Leaf Hideout is home to the zoo's collection of koalas and Matschie's tree-kangaroos.
 The exhibit also features interactive displays that teach visitors about the devastating effects of deforestation on Australian ecosystems.